jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-History.md

 ## Deployment History

-All deployment histories of different regions are listed, with each deployment task recognized as one deployment history (including rollback).
+All deployment histories of different regions are listed, with each deployment task recognized as one deployment history.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/codedeploy/image/CodeDeploy/operation16.png)